 Reading comics on the iPad Pro is arguably as good or better than reading physical books.
 The high-resolution display lets you see every detail in each panel or splash page.
 Because the display is large enough to accommodate a full comic book page, you’ll rarely (if ever) have to zoom in or rotate the tablet to see things more clearly.
 Overall, the iPad Pro is fantastic for reading your favorite comics.

 Per our brightness test that involves using a light meter, the iPad Pro tops out at 586 nits with adaptive brightness off.
 This is far above the Samsung Galaxy Tab S8 (463) but only slightly above the iPad Pro 2021 (571 nits).

-Like the iPad Pro 2021, the new iPad Pro’s XDR screen uses local dimming zones for its 1,000,000:1 contrast ratio.
+Like the iPad Pro 2021, the current iPad Pro’s XDR screen uses local dimming zones for its 1,000,000:1 contrast ratio.
 Because of that, we looked at how bright smaller regions of the display would get.
 In our testing, 10% and 40% portions of the iPad Pro 2021's display rated at 1,409 and 1,577 nits, respectively, while the full-screen HDR brightness hit 1,290 nits.

 Interestingly enough, these values are lower than the iPad Pro 2021 (1,582 at 10%, 1,588 at 40% and 1,251 nits of full-screen HDR brightness).
 But it's not by much.

 Color-wise, the iPad Pro’s display covered 117.1% of the sRGB color gamut and 82.4% of the more demanding DCI-P3 color space.
 These averages are just a nudge above the iPad Pro 2021’s 114.9% and 81.4%, respectively.
 The Galaxy Tab S8’s averages (101.6% and 71.6%, respectively) fall behind as well.